Verner's law

-Verner's law describes a historical sound change in the Proto-Germanic language whereby consonants that would usually have been the voiceless fricatives f, þ, s, h, hʷ, following an unstressed syllable, became the voiced fricatives β, ð, z, ɣ, ɣʷ.
+Verner's law describes a historical sound change in the Proto-Germanic language whereby consonants that would have otherwise been the voiceless fricatives f, þ, s, h, hʷ, when present following an unstressed syllable, evolved into the voiced fricatives β, ð, z, ɣ, ɣʷ.
 (Note: In Proto-Germanic, voiced fricatives /*[β ð ɣ]/ were allophones of their corresponding voiced plosives /*[b d ɡ]/ when they occurred between vowels, semivowels, and liquid consonants.
 The situations where Verner's law applied resulted in fricatives in these very circumstances, so fricative /*[b d ɡ]/ can be used in this context.)
 The law was formulated by Karl Verner, and first published in 1877.

 Problem

 A seminal insight into how the Germanic languages diverged from their Indo-European ancestor had been established in the early nineteenth century, and had been formulated as Grimm's law.
 Amongst other things, Grimm's law described how the Proto-Indo-European voiceless stops p, t, k, and kʷ regularly changed into Proto-Germanic f (bilabial fricative /[ɸ]/), þ (dental fricative /[θ]/), h (velar fricative /[x]/), and hʷ (labio-velar fricative /[xw]/).

 However, there appeared to be a large set of words in which the agreement of Latin, Greek, Sanskrit, Baltic, Slavic etc. guaranteed Proto-Indo-European p, t or k, and yet the Germanic reflex was not the expected, unvoiced fricatives f, þ, h, hʷ but rather their voiced counterparts β, ð, ɣ, ɣʷ.
 A similar problem obtained with Proto-Indo-European s, which sometimes appeared as Proto-Germanic z.

 At first, irregularities did not cause concern for scholars since there were many examples of the regular outcome.
 Increasingly, however, it became the ambition of linguists like the Neogrammarians to formulate general and exceptionless rules of sound change that would account for all the data (or as close to all the data as possible), not merely for a well-behaved subset of it.

 One classic example of Proto-Indo-European t → Proto-Germanic ð is the word for 'father'.
 Proto-Indo-European *ph₂tḗr (here, the macron marks vowel length) → Proto-Germanic faðēr (instead of expected faþēr).
 In the structurally similar family term *bʰréh₂tēr 'brother', Proto-Indo-European t did indeed develop as predicted by Grimm's Law (Germanic *brōþēr).
 Even more curiously, scholars often found both þ and ð as reflexes of Proto-Indo-European t in different forms of one and the same root, e.g. werþaną 'to turn', preterite third-person singular warþ 'he turned', but preterite third-person plural wurðun and past participle wurðanaz.